-When Raashi, a fashion designer with 20 years’ experience, arrived in Hong Kong in 2010 and went dress shopping she saw an immediate gap in the market for women’s clothing when it came to cocktail and special occasion dressing.
-As she says, there was plenty of big brands and then smaller boutiques but nothing in between when it came to being able to find elegant dresses and outfits for special occasions.
+When Raashi, a fashion designer with 20 years’ experience, arrived in Hong Kong in 2010 and went dress shopping she saw an immediate gap in the market for women’s clothing when it came to couture cocktail and special occasion dressing.
+As she says, there were plenty of big brands and then smaller boutiques but nothing in between when it came to being able to find elegant dresses, evening gowns and outfits for special occasions.
 Her solution – to start up her own label, Sera By Raashi.
 She spoke to Expat Living about the experience.

 What’s the background to the label name?